SEOUL (Reuters) - Is unification of North and South Korea the solution or the problem?

 “Reunification ultimately complicates a lot of the more immediate, short-term goals, whether it is denuclearisation or the human rights issue, or even just developing stable communications between North and South Korea,” said Ben Forney, a research associate at Seoul’s Asan Institute.

-The two sides have run into problems on even small-scale cooperation, such as the Kaesong joint industrial park where workers from both sides labored together until it was shut down in 2016 amid a row over the North’s weapons development.
+The two sides have run into problems on even small-scale cooperation, such as the Kaesong joint industrial park where workers from both sides laboured together until it was shut down in 2016 amid a row over the North’s weapons development.

 Mistrust runs deep.
 Some South Koreans and Americans remain convinced Kim Jong Un has amassed his nuclear arsenal as part of a long-term plan to control the peninsula.
 And Pyongyang worries the American military presence in South Korea is an invasion force intent on toppling Kim.